Efficient Compressed Ratio Estimation Using Online Sequential Learning for Edge Computing: Actor--critic online sequential extreme learning machine (AC-OSELM)

 \section{Actor--critic online sequential extreme learning machine (AC-OSELM)}

-In this study, we developed AC-OSELM, a novel reinforcement learning method for edge devices, and a system to compress data by estimating an appropriate compression ratio on the edge using AC-OSELM.
+In this study, we developed AC-OSELM, a novel RL method for edge devices, and a system to compress data by estimating an appropriate compression ratio on the edge using AC-OSELM.